Joanna Corbett-Simmons Senior Associate

 Joanna has a broad range of experience in general commercial and civil claims and specialist knowledge of post-completion disputes (principally claims for breach of warranty, restrictive covenants and expert determinations of deferred consideration payments), shareholder disputes, professional negligence (principally against legal or financial advisors) and contentious intellectual property matters (including trademark and design right infringement).

 Having spent a summer on secondment to Philips Electronics UK in its Health-tech team Joanna is ideally placed to advise both public and private sector clients on a wide range of commercial disputes.
 She acts for a number of housing associations, local health boards, NHS England and the Welsh Government alongside charities and private companies.
 She receives repeat instructions from large national companies (many of which are based in South Wales) as well as advising world-renowned brands on intellectual property matters.

-Joanna has recently advised the Welsh Government on Court of Appeal proceedings originating from the Mental Health Tribunal for Wales of a decision which has wide-ranging implications on the jurisdiction of Mental Health Tribunals in both England and Wales.
+Joanna has recently advised the Welsh Government on Supreme Court proceedings originating from the Mental Health Tribunal for Wales of a decision which has wide-ranging implications on the jurisdiction of Mental Health Tribunals in both England and Wales.

 She also advised NHS England on the publication of the new NHS tariff and on the Improving Access to Psychological Therapies programme.